Leave a Legacy. Save a Life.

 Ways to leave a legacy through planned giving

-Since 2009, The Assistance Fund has provided financial assistance to more than 125,000 people living with life-threatening chronic, and rare diseases.
+Since 2009, The Assistance Fund has provided financial assistance to nearly 125,000 children and adults living with life-threatening, chronic, and rare diseases.
 This work would not have been possible without the immense generosity of our donors.
 Your planned gift will help to ensure The Assistance Fund has the resources to continue supporting patients in the future.

 The most popular kind of planned gift is to designate TAF as a beneficiary in your will or living trust.
 In as little as one sentence, you can complete your gift.
 It is easy to do and costs nothing during your lifetime.
 If you’ve already designated us in your will, please let us know by filling out the form below so we can properly thank you for your gift!